 Do you dream of a garden filled with edibles but live in an apartment?
 Love the idea of fresh herbs and veggies to create culinary delights but think your patio is too small?
 Well, good news!
 You don't need acres of land or even a huge garden to grow your own healthy, delicious food.
 If you're the proud owner (or renter) of a sunny balcony, fire escape, patio, postage-stamp lawn, flat sturdy roof, or front porch, you have plenty of room to grow veggies and herbs—and we've got a bunch of small garden ideas to help you out.

 First, though, we should note that most crops require 6-8 hours of full sun for strong plants and ample harvests.
 However, even a semi-shady spot can produce food.
 Greens like kale, lettuce, Swiss chard and some herbs, like mint, parsley, and thyme, can do just fine with as little as 3 hours of sun per day.
-(Check the free Homegrown with Bonnie Plants app to determine how much sun your plants need.)
+Check the plant tag to determine how much sun your plants need.

 Also, if you want instant success, consider our pre-planted Patio Ready containers filled with your favorite veggies and herbs, perfect for small spaces.